Praneethjoy/Joy/README.md

 Elastic Beanstalk is an AWS service for deploying and scaling web applications and services written in Java,.NET, PHP, Node.js, Python, Ruby, Go, and Docker on well-known platforms such as Apache, Nginx, Passenger, and IIS.

 **VPS**

 Azure Virtual Machines are image service instances that provide scalable computing resources on-demand and with usage-based pricing.
 A virtual machine, in general, behaves like a server: It's a computer within a computer that gives the user the same experience as the host operating system.

+**

+## **CONCLUSION**

+On one hand AWS provides numerous services whilst Microsoft azure on the other hand provides only a hand full of similar services.Azure is comparatively easier to handle but less economical than AWS.